varnish/zipnish/docs/examples.rst

   2. In order to serve **/articles**, subsequent calls are required to other endpoints such as **/auth**, **/titles** ...etc For demo purposes these subsequent calls are handled by the same server, what is important to notice is that all sub-requests go through Varnish as well.
      A random sleep time has been added for each request in order to simulate some "hard work".
+  3. The application server decorates the subsequent requests with the headers found in the code above.
-  3. Zipnish-logreader picks up its required data from Varnishlog as these requests go through.
+  4. Zipnish-logreader picks up its required data from VSL_ as these requests go through.
-  4. As data gets written into the MySql database, Zipnish-UI will be able to represent how requests have been issued and how much time each of them has taken.
+  5. While data gets written into the MySql database, Zipnish-UI will be able to represent how requests have been issued and how much time each of them has taken.